-The dorsal approach to the distal interphalangeal (DIP) joint is indicated for extensor tendon avulsion fractures of the dorsal base of the distal phalanx, or intraarticular fractures with palmar dislocation.
-It is also indicated for DIP arthrodesis.
+The dorsal approach to the distal interphalangeal (DIP) joint is indicated for extensor tendon avulsion fractures of the dorsal base of the distal phalanx or intraarticular fractures with palmar dislocation.

-Note the crisscross alignment of the fibers within the conjoint extensor tendons, and also within the triangular ligament.
+Note the crisscross alignment of the fibers within the conjoint extensor tendons and also within the triangular ligament.

 There are three common skin incisions: The H-shaped, the Y-shaped, and the Z-shaped incision.

 Depending on the shape of the skin incision, flaps should be elevated and held with fine sutures to minimize soft-tissue trauma.